SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 1. In the Automation app, add a script containing a new class that implements the *IGQIDatasource* interface (see [Interfaces](#interfaces-in-the-ad-hoc-data-script)).

    > [!NOTE]
-   > All object types needed to create an ad hoc datasource can be found within the *SLAnalyticsTypes.dll* which is located in *C:\Skyline DataMiner\Files*.
+   > All object types needed to create an ad hoc data source can be found within *SLAnalyticsTypes.dll*, which is located in the folder *C:\Skyline DataMiner\Files*.

 1. Above the class, add the *GQIMetaData* attribute in order to configure the name of the data source as displayed in the Dashboards app.